ABOUT THE PROJECT

 THE VIDEO – THINK ABOUT WHAT YOU MIGHT SAY ABOUT YOURSELF

 After you have your photograph made, you can tell us something about yourself on video.
-It's another piece of the portrait project that will be exhibited next summer.
+It's another piece of the portrait project.
+The videos will be edited and some will be exhibited summer 2018.
 WE HOPE THAT YOU WILL SHARE SOMETHING ABOUT YOURSELF.
 It can be anything.
 You will be asked to "tell us something about yourself" and it could be a few sentences about your past, your present, what you love, what you are most inspired by, what you are hopeful about, what you don't like, what you regret, what you want to be when you grow up.....you get the idea.
 So it would be great if you THOUGHT OF THIS AHEAD OF TIME so you had some idea of what you wanted to share on video.

 HOW CAN I GET A COPY OF MY PORTRAIT?